-In addition to meeting the efficacy thresholds of the DLC’s Solid-State Lighting Technical Requirements V5.1, LUNA qualified products must meet additional dimming, control, and shielding requirements to ensure efficient use of lighting energy.
+In addition to meeting the efficacy thresholds of the DLC’s SSL V5.1 Technical Requirements, LUNA qualified products must meet additional dimming, control, and shielding requirements to ensure efficient use of lighting energy.
 These thresholds will help efficiency programs meet or exceed their energy savings goals and end users reduce operational costs.

 Provide appropriate visibility for people

-The LUNA program incorporates all V5.1 spectral quality requirements, BUG reporting requirements, and additional spectral power distribution and intensity distribution reporting requirements, allowing spec lighting installations meet recommended practices and voluntary guidelines for dark-sky best practices.
+The LUNA program incorporates all SSL V5.1 spectral quality requirements, BUG reporting requirements, and additional spectral power distribution and intensity distribution reporting requirements, enabling lighting installations to meet recommended practices and voluntary guidelines for dark-sky best practices.

 Who benefits from LUNA?

 - Commercial building owners and end users

 - Cities, municipalities, road commissions and public works departments

 - National and state park decision makers